openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 32: Thermostat Set Point Max

 Set Point Max in 1/10th of a degree Celcius
-Maximum Heat Set Point the Thermostat is allowed to be set to.
+<p&gtMaximum Heat Set Point the Thermostat is allowed to be set to.
 If the Thermostat is used for Floor Heating, please make sure that this value is configured to the same value as (or lower than) the Max Floor Temperature.
-Given in 1/10 of a degree Celcius, which means a value of 300 means 30 degrees C.
+Given in 1/10 of a degree Celcius, which means a value of 300 means 30 degrees C. </p&gt
 Values in the range 0 to 500 may be set.

 The manufacturer defined default value is ```270```.